LaTribuWeb3/monitor-backend/simulations/amm_simulator/README.md

 ## Scenario

-A scenario describes all the actions that will happend in the amm
+A scenario describes all the actions that will happen in the amm

 ### Example